Before Installing...

 Drill Mode ☝

-Drill mode is the main way to improve your general level: it helps you quickly survey what you already know and focusses on your weak points.
-There is no particular goal nor time constraint in Drill mode: questions will keep coming forever until you get tired and use the back button.
+Drill mode is the main way to improve your general level: it helps you quickly survey what you already know and focuses on your weak points.
+There is no particular goal nor time constraint in Drill mode: questions will keep coming until you get tired and use the back button.

 Note: Because of Adaptive Learning, some questions (the ones you keep getting wrong) will start reoccurring more and more often: this is perfectly normal behaviour, not a flaw in the program!
 Think of it as KanjiBox's way of telling you to stop making the same mistakes already...